 If cats have decided that your yard is the community bathroom, things can get stinky very quickly.
-Cats may also decide to mark in the area, which can make things even smellier!

 Luckily, you can do quite a few things to interrupt this trend and stop it in its tracks.
 Below, we’ll discuss multiple ways to keep cats from pooping in your yard.

 The 8 Ways to Keep Cats From Pooping in Your Yard

 1. Clean Up What’s Already There

 If you leave cat feces lying around the yard, you’re just putting a giant sign on it that says it’s the community bathroom.
 Cats can smell the poop and will assume that’s where they’re supposed to be using the bathroom.
 After all, everyone else is doing it!